 These experiments will determine the efficacy of CAW as a therapeutic agent to promote functional resilience to age-related challenges and thereby facilitate its translation to a clinical trial in older adults.
 Additionally, this study will establish a methodological platform that can be used in future studies with any promising botanical to provide the necessary in vivo testing to move towards clinical testing.

-Drosophila models will be used to determine the effects of CA and WS on age-related decline in locomotion and reactivity.
-We will also test effects on a described depression-like state in Drosophila, using courtship as an assay, and we will measure serotonin levels in neuronal subpopulations identified as mediating this depression-like state.
-Furthermore, Drosophila will be used to determine effects on sleep patterns, which are also altered by age in flies and mammals.
-The cellular and molecular pathways regulating sleep are well-known in Drosophila and we can therefore also investigate whether CA and/or WS extracts promote healthy sleep patterns by altering neuronal activity and neurotransmitter signaling in the neuronal populations that promote or suppress sleep.
-Besides serotonin and acetylcholine, this also includes GABA.
+Drosophila models will be used to determine the effects of CA and WS on age-related decline in locomotion, physical fitness, and age-related sleep disruptions.
+We will also test for prophylactic effects of herbal extracts on a depression-like state in Drosophila.
+Furthermore, Drosophila will be used to identify cellular and molecular pathways that mediate the effects of CA and/or WS extracts, including effects on neuronal activity and neurotransmitter signaling.
 To expand these studies to the mouse model, we will measure neuronal activity in mouse brain slices and address whether treatment with CA and/or WS affects GABA signaling (using GABA inhibitors).
 In parallel experiments, mouse primary neurons will be used to explore the influence of CA and WS extracts on neuronal health by improving antioxidant response, mitochondrial activity and dendritic arborization.
 The hypothesized ability of CA to improve brain vascular health will be explored using mouse brain slices.

 For each bioassay, the CA and WS extracts tested will be chemically characterized by the Botanical Research Core, and bio-chemometric correlations will be applied to identify active compounds for the activities examined.
-Together, these studies will identify the mechanisms of action and active compounds in CA and WS relevant to their potential ability to improve resilience to age related declines in cognition, sleep and/or mood.
+Together, these studies will identify the mechanisms of action and active compounds in CA and WS relevant to their potential ability to improve resilience to age related declines in cognition, sleep, and on depression and anxiety.
 Future studies can then confirm these effects in in vivo mouse models and eventually provide the basis for testing CA or WS products containing the active compounds in humans.